George H. W. Bush broccoli comments: Comments and analysis

 Broccoli was becoming popular in the United States and had been referred by Gary Lucier of the Department of Agriculture as the "vegetable of the 80s".
 Consumption of broccoli had doubled in that decade, increasing from an annual average of 3 lb per person in 1980 to 6.8 lb per person in 1988.
 Because of Bush's comments, broccoli was frequently referred to as a "political vegetable".

 When asked about the effect of Bush's comments on children, Barbara Bush replied that: "He ate broccoli until he was 60.
 Tell them to eat it until they are 60."
 Bush's anti-broccoli comments were later criticized, and opened up a nationwide debate on Bush's eating habits, in particular his fondness for unhealthy foods such as beef jerky.
 Michael F. Jacobson, executive director of the Center for Science in the Public Interest, referred to Bush's statements as "a stupid joke that undermines a serious effort to promote better nutrition ...".
 Campbell Soup Company and Woman's Day magazine organized a recipe contest titled: "How to Get President Bush to Eat Broccoli"; the winner received $7,500.

-Eric Ostermeier, a researcher at the Humphrey School of Public Affairs, recorded seventy instances where Bush had mentioned his hatred of the vegetable during his presidency.
+Eric Ostermeier, a researcher at the Humphrey School of Public Affairs, recorded 70 instances where Bush had mentioned his hatred of the vegetable during his presidency.
 In May 1991, Bush was diagnosed with Graves' disease.
 It led many Americans to write letters to Bush, insisting that he eat more broccoli due to its health benefits.
-Bush's comments on broccoli, along with an incident in which he vomited on the prime minister of Japan, Kiichi Miyazawa, were seen as examples of Bush's tendency for political gaffes.
+Bush's comments on broccoli, along with an incident in which he vomited on the prime minister of Japan, Kiichi Miyazawa, were seen as examples of his tendency for political gaffes.